Before implementing a digital order and pay system it’s important to make sure your business is ready for the technology.

-In order to report on the performance of your digital order and pay strategy you need to understand your trends as they stand right now.
+In order to report on the performance of your Hospitality customer self-service strategy you need to understand your trends as they stand right now.
 How many orders do you put through a day?
 What are your most popular meals and food and drink combinations?
 What’s your Average Ticket Value (ATV)?

 By calculating your baseline you will be able to determine the cost savings and increased revenue incurred on implementing your new digital strategy, justify the spending to your CFO/CEO and determine key learnings to take forward.

 Technology is only as good as the team behind it.
 You can have all the latest tech implemented and aligned to your business needs but if your staff aren’t singing its praises your customers won’t either.
 This is especially important in the first few months after the systems are installed as guests will be unfamiliar with the technology and will be relying on staff to guide them through the process.
 If your team aren’t enthusiastic and completely sold on the new approach you won’t get the most out of your investment.